eck-nyu/classify_ASL_letter/README.md

 # classify_ASL_letter
-## Import ASL dataset from Kaggle, classify letters.
+## Import ASL image data, classify letters.
-### Offshoot of a DataCamp project to use larger dataset and include entire alphabet.
+### Offshoot of a DataCamp project to use alternative larger dataset (downloaded from Kaggle) and include entire alphabet.
 Classifies letters to 89% accuracy.